erinwong72/spontaneous-thoughts/exhaust/Why I want to pursue neuroscience.md

 The answer, I later came to understand, laid in a field called neuroscience.

 My first encounter with neuroscience was again, through books.
-One day, having exhausted the new load of books I had just borrowed from the library a few days prior,
+One day, when I was maybe seven or eight, having exhausted the new load of books I had just borrowed from the library a few days prior, I scanned all the bookshelves in the house for something, anything to read.
+After some time of running my fingers over the spines, my gaze landed on a thin, unassuming picture book.
+From the spine, I could only make out the last word, “hospital”.
+I gently lifted it off the shelf and flipped through the pages.
+As a squeamish child, I covered my eyes at the sight of any blood, skipping all the gory parts.
+However, one image remained imprinted in my memory, one of the brain divided into its usual five lobes.
+For some reason, this diagram caught my attention.
+To eight-year-old me, it was fascinating how structured our brains were -- they weren’t just big bowls of soup with thoughts floating around.

+Time continued to pass, more quickly as I entered middle school.
+In seventh grade biology, I was captivated during the nervous system unit, learning about the cerebellum, cerebrum, central and peripheral nervous systems.
+Even as I consumed all this new information, I continued to ask even more questions not only about myself but about others around me.
+How do we all recognize each other?
+How am I able to understand what’s going on around me through my five senses -- how do I really see/hear/touch/taste the environment?
+I was able to understand and answer a few questions to a shallow degree (we see through photoreceptors in our eyes converting light to electrical signals), but most remained unanswered, a motivation for further investigation.

+Yet time still kept on ticking, and I was now in high school.
+Finally, as a freshman, I started seriously studying neuroscience, in an attempt to both understand enough to answer all these questions I still had and study for the Brain Bee, a neuroscience competition I had discovered.